 We are inviting and leading our Children into deeper union with Jesus and his Church, revealed in greater love of God and our neighbour; made visible in life of our Parish community.
 When we gather at Mass, we remember and celebrate that at the Last Supper, Jesus gave us the Sacrament of his Body and Blood as a memorial of him; and as the sacrifice that takes away our sins.

 “Lord, I am not worthy that you should enter under my roof, but only say the word and I shall be healed”. – from the Communion Rite.

 “The Eucharist is the source and summit of the Christian life”. – (Catechism of the Catholic Church)

 First Communions are normally celebrated on or near the Feast of Corpus Christi.
 Courses are run for children attending non-Catholic schools.
-Forms are available each September from the back of the Church or please speak to Fr Eddy.
+Forms are available each September from the back of the Church or please speak to Canon Geoffrey.